An Honors Program Open to ALL DU Students

 - Student identifies the A&S course for project completion.

 - Student contacts course instructor to define the scope and nature of the project.
-This step requires submission of the Honors Project Approval application by the last day to add courses for that semester.
-Approval of the project may require several drafts shared between the instructor, student, and Honors Coordinator.
+Note: Approval of the project may require several drafts shared between the instructor, student, and Honors Coordinator.

 Questions??
 Contact Dr. Stephen Snyder at email@example.com